Inky-Tech-Pty-Ltd/Links/README.md

 Our many public and private social interactions create islands of reputation graph that are scattered across the information space.
 We don't have a way to pull these things together into a single identity.
-This project is designed to build those identities, and to build the groups of identities called villages.
+This project is designed to build those individual and collective identities.

 ## Village Link

 #### Relationships

-It is customary in the analysis of networks to draw a set of points - nodes - for the actors, and set of lines - edges - for the relationships.
+Network analysis is based on sets of points - nodes - used to represent the actors, and sets of lines - edges - used to represent the relationships between actors.
-These two objects often form the base level of the system.
+These two objects form the base level of many systems.
 This is not the approach taken by this project.

 Consider a group of 20 teenagers.
 Within the group, Sophie and Otto are quite high status.
 Sophie has a private assessment of the Sophie-Otto relationship, and so does Otto.